blprnt/HTCB/README.md

 Tips for beginner birders:

-- Find a eBird hotspot near you (https://ebird.org/hotspots) and see what has been seen recently
+- Find a eBird hotspot near you (https://ebird.org/hotspots) and see what has been seen recently.
+You don't have to go to that place, but the list should give you an idea of waht birds are currently around
 - Look up these birds in advance.
 Watching videos and playing calls is very helpful.
 Remember, in the spring most birds will be singing.
+- You don't have to travel far!
+Find a park (even a small one) or a wild area that's within comfortable walking distance and adopt it as your 'patch'.

 Class 2 - 3/29/21 - Birds & Data
 ------------